-- 2.1 To ensure appropriate governance of universal life policies, insurers should have internal policies covering the mechanism to determine the crediting interest rate, cost of insurance charge, other policy fees and charges, as well as other discretionary benefits.
-This should be clearly documented, approved by the Board and made available to the IA upon request. - 2.2 Insurers should follow Sections 2.2 to 2.6 of the Appendix I for the purpose of this section.
+- 2.1 To ensure appropriate governance of universal life policies, authorized insurers should have internal policies covering the mechanism to determine the crediting interest rate, cost of insurance charge, other policy fees and charges, as well as other discretionary benefits.
+This should be clearly documented, approved by the Board and made available to the Insurance Authority upon request. - 2.2 Authorized insurers should follow paragraphs 2.2 to 2.6 of the Appendix 1 for the purpose of this section.